TercioOfParma/AWOG2/README.md

+Things to be added at some point before I die:

+  Destorying objects and attempting to keep memory clear Compression of saves of some kind
+  Better and easier data file editing (perhaps even an editor for command line users) More data (so more monsters to face and stuff to find) More structure to the game (maybe a randomly generated map that would be traversed in a way akin to Zork) Endgame (aside from dying, maybe finding a mysterious amulet or something)

 NOTE, PLEASE ADD A FOLDER CALLED 'Save' TO THE SRC FOLDER OTHERWISE SAVE AND LOAD FUNCTIONS WILL FAIL.
 FOR SOME REASON GITHUB DECIDED TO DELETE THE EMPTY DIRECTORY.